A question I am asked usually by beginners is “should I buy cheap guitar pedals or pay more for expensive pedals.”

-Depending on where you get your pedals from, I have heard the odd horror story of a budget pedal being bust straight out the box but I have also owned pedals that have last for years without any problems.
+Depending on where you get your pedals from, I have heard the odd horror story of a budget pedal being bust straight out the box but I have also owned pedals that have lasted for years without any problems.

 It is difficult to say because some are built like tanks and some can be flimsy straight out the box, but having a reliable arsenal of pedals is crucial for withstanding the heavy pounding that comes with gigging.

 With dirt-cheap pedals you never know when they are going to give out, so all you can do is inspect the build quality and read reviews from other owners before using them for a gig.